-Orders may be left with the Judge's secretary for submission to the Judge in limited circumstances.
-It shall be the responsibility of the attorney to determine if the order has been signed by the Judge and to obtain attested copies as needed.
-The following orders may be presented in this manner:

-- 1. Orders disposing of claims or exceptions to claims. - 2.
-Orders substituting counsel. - 3.
-Consent orders of a very routine nature. - 4.
-Orders appointing a guardian ad litem or attorney ad litem when the Judge has indicated who is to be appointed, and orders reappointing a guardian ad litem when a subsequent matter necessitates re-appointment. - 5.
+- 1. Only Orders as indicated below (with copies to be attested included) may be left with a Judge's secretary for submission to the Judge.
+If the Judge approves the Order by signing it, the Clerk shall attest the copies and hold them for pick-up by the attorney.
+No attested copies shall be released until all court costs associated with the Order are paid. - 2.
+If the Judge declines to sign the Order, that fact shall be noted on the face of it and the Order shall be held for the attorney to pick up (in lieu of the attested copies).
+The attorney shall promptly confer with the Judge to address and resolve any deficiencies in the Order. - 3.
+The following Orders may be presented in this manner: - a.
+Orders disposing of claims or exceptions to claims. - b.
+Orders substituting counsel. - c.
+Consent orders of a very routine nature. - d.
+Orders appointing a Guardian Ad Litem or attorney ad litem when the Judge has indicated who is to be appointed, and orders re-appointing a Guardian Ad Litem when a subsequent matter necessitates re-appointment. - e.
 Orders setting the date for a hearing when the Judge or his secretary has advised the attorney of the setting date.

-These Local Rules shall be effective this day of , 2005.
+RULE XXI

+MUNIMENT OF TITLE AND SMALL ESTATE AFFIDAVIT

+A Petition to Admit Will as Muniment of Title to real estate, pursuant to TENN.
+CODE ANN. § 32-2-111, and an Affidavit as to Small Estate, pursuant to § 30-4-101, may both be filed in the same decedent's estate whether or not simultaneously.